Special Educational Needs & Disabilities - Chirbury

 All pupils with SEN and /or disability take part in all aspects of school life including out of school activities.
 All children have participated in the full range of opportunities and events arranged by the school, including day visits and residential trips.

-The admissions criteria gives priority to pupils who are looked after, with a statement of special needs or disability where admission to the school would best suit their needs.
+The admissions criterion gives priority to pupils who are Looked After, with a statement of special needs or disability where admission to the school would best suit their needs.